socadk/design-practice-repository/roles/SDPR-APIProductOwner.md

 ---
-Category: Business
+Category: Business, technical leadership
-Activities: Service Design, Rollout
+Activities: Service design, rollout
 ---

 <!-- Word budget: 500-1000 (2-3 A4 pages); the artifacts descriptions should be readable in a few minutes (while practice descriptions will be a bit more elaborate) -->